-To answer how much shipping costs, we need to know 3 things from you:
+To get you an accurate quote, we need to know 3 things from you:

 - Quantity of lumber/product